jodal/biip/docs/quickstart.md

 Once again, we've correctly detected all three Element Strings.

+### Barcode scanner configuration

-You might need to reconfigure your barcode scanner hardware to use another separator character if:
+To make variable-length fields work correctly, you might need to reconfigure your barcode scanner hardware to use another separator character if:

 - your barcode scanner doesn't insert the GS character, or
 - some part of your scanning data pipeline cannot maintain the